-If you or someone you know is the victim of crime, it is important that you contact agencies that can help you start to heal from a crime, both physically and emotionally.
-Listed below are some on campus agencies that may be able to assist you:
+If you or someone you know is the victim of crime, it is important that you contact agencies that can help you start to heal physically and emotionally from a crime.
+Listed below are some on campus agencies that may be able to assist you.

 The Office of Victim Services, University of Florida Police Department